nhayward/revpit/user/pages/02.editors/natasha-hanova/bio.md

 **What hobbies do you have outside of writing and editing?**

-When I’m not editing or writing, I’m most likely trying to find a quiet place to read or crochet.
-I enjoy bingeing shows like _Schitt’s Creek_, _The Untamed_, _New Girl_, or _Supernatural_, and traveling through all of time and space with The Doctor.
+When I’m not editing or writing, I’m most likely exploring the woods with my family and dog, trying to find a quiet place to read, or crocheting while bingeing a variety of shows from _Schitt’s Creek_ to _Derry Girls_ to _Black_ (where Ha-ram sees grim reapers).
 My acrylic on canvas is more about time with friends and family than skill.
 My Insta is mostly cats.

-**What was your favorite show to binge watch in the last year?**

-I honestly didn't expect to fall as hard as I did for _Schitt's Creek_.